hrautila/gomas/README.md

 GO Matrix Algebra Subroutines
 -----------------------------

-Almost complete implementation of BLAS level 1, 2 and 3 routines for double precision floating point.
+Implementations of BLAS level 1, 2 and 3 routines and some LAPACK routines for double precision floating point.
-All computation is in place.
-The implementation supports matrix views (submatrices of larger matrices) and parallel execution of matrix operations in multiple threads.

-Low level matrix operations primitives use 256bit and 128bit vectorization instructions when possible.
+Some key ideas on implementation

+- Good single threaded perfomance
+- No internal memory allocation
+- All operations in place.
+If workspace needed it must be provided explicitely.
+- No assembler code.
+- Use SIMD instruction when available
+- Higher level algorithms with libFLAME like implementation
+- Unblocked and blocked versions
+- Need to support parallelization

 At the moment there is no threading support for parallel execution of operations.

-Supported functionality is:
+This is WORK IN PROGRESS.
+Consider this as beta level code, at best.

+### Some numbers

+Performance of single threaded matrix-matrix multiplication (GEMM)

+    CPU: Intel(R) Core(TM) i7-3630QM CPU @ 2.40GHz

+     200   12.5294   13.8528   14.4928 Gflops
+     400   15.6345   16.2817   16.5653 Gflops
+     600   16.4003   16.7994   16.9798 Gflops
+     800   16.4187   16.6092   16.8357 Gflops
+    1000   16.4117   16.5573   16.6710 Gflops
+    1200   16.0345   16.5740   16.8028 Gflops
+    1400   16.5978   16.7548   16.8224 Gflops
+    1600   16.7352   16.8270   16.9034 Gflops

+### BLAS

-  Blas level 3
+  Level 3

     Mult(C, A, B, alpha, beta, flags)           General matrix-matrix multiplication  (GEMM) MultSymm(C, A, B, alpha, beta, flags)       Symmetric matrix-matrix multipication (SYMM)